pairshaped/curlingio-docs/docs/getting-started/pricing.md

 ### Notes

-3.6% + $0.35 means that for any online payments you accept, 3.6% of the amount of the payment plus $0.35 will come off of **your** end of every online payment.
+3.6% + $0.35 means that 3.6% of the amount of the payment plus another $0.35 will come out of **your** end for every online payment.
+This includes all credit card processing fees.
 So if it's a $100 payment you will only receive $96.05 when it's deposited.

-The 3.6% + $0.35 includes all credit card processing fees.
-There are no other fees or costs incurred.

-This fee will come out of your payout (direct deposit) automatically.
+There are additional fees for disputes (chargebacks) which you will see in the agreement, but luckily those are very rare in curling.

 We do offer a feature that allows you to [charge your members a convenience fee](/docs/club-management/settings#convenience-fee--surcharge), however it is solely the club's responsibility to be compliant with their local laws.

-There are **NO FEES** for offline payments.
-This is when a member registers at your club using Curling IO selects the "Cash / Cheque" option.
-You are responsible for collecting offline payments and logging those payments against your orders in Curling IO.
-Offline payments cost you nothing but your time (to collect and log).

 Online payments can take up to 7 days before they are cleared and available for payout (direct deposit).

 We would love to offer our US based clubs the same pricing as our canadian clubs, but unfortunately it's not up to us.
 Each country results in a separate agreement with our payment processor. **We are actively working on lowering this with our new payment processor.**

-Only VISA and Mastercard are currently accepted (or debit cards with their co-branding).
+Only VISA and Mastercard are currently accepted (and debit cards with VISA of Mastercard co-branding).
 Other cards incur additional fees for our clubs, so we've opted to disable them for the time being.

+There are **NO FEES** for offline payments.
+This is when a member registers at your club using Curling IO selects to pay "At the club" option.
+You are responsible for collecting offline payments and logging those payments against your orders in Curling IO.
+Offline payments cost you nothing but your time (to collect and log).

 ### Example Fees for Online Payments